glouppe/info8010-deep-learning/lecture9.md

 class: middle

-If both these algorithms were able to assign a high level of **uncertainty** to their erroneous predictions, then the system may have been able to *make better decisions*, and likely avoid disaster.
+If both these algorithms were able to assign a high level of **uncertainty** to their erroneous predictions, then the systems may have been able to *make better decisions*, and likely avoid disaster.

 .footnote[Credits: Kendall and Gal, [What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?](https://papers.nips.cc/paper/7141-what-uncertainties-do-we-need-in-bayesian-deep-learning-for-computer-vision.pdf), 2017.]